What types of information should you include in your introduction?

 Now that you have read example 1 and 2, what are the differences?

 Read the following sample sentence extracts from Honours theses Introductions.
-When you have decided what stage of the Introduction they belong to, refer to Table 1 and give each sentence extract a number.
+When you have decided what stage of the Introduction they belong to, refer to the stages in a thesis introduction and give each sentence extract a number.
 Then check the suggested answer to see if your answer agrees with ours.

 Example 3: The IMO Severe-Weather Criterion Applied to High-Speed Monohulls (School of Mechanical and Manufacturing Engineering)

 Example 4: The Steiner Tree Problem (School of Computer Science and Engineering)

 Example 5.1 (extract 1): The effects of Fluoride on the reproduction of three native Australian plant Species (School of Geography)